GET THE ACE NEWSLETTER

 These dates are the start / end dates in Johannesburg.
 If you are taking the flights from London, you will depart London one day before and arrive back on the day after the expedition ends.

-Prices include accommodation, meals, transfers from Johannesburg airport, 24/7 support and financial contributions to the wildlife vet and the Global White Lion Protection Trust.
+Prices include accommodation, meals, transfers from Johannesburg airport, 24/7 support and financial contributions to the Global White Lion Protection Trust.
 Prices are subject to change but will be confirmed in writing at the time of booking.

 We also accept payment in EUR, CAD, AUD and ZAR.
 Please ask us for a quote, subject to exchange rates at the time.